Maivin Workflow

 Navigate to the "Training Sessions".

-Create a new training session by clicking on the "New Session" button on the top right corner.
+Create a new training session by clicking the "Actions" dropdown menu on the top right of the page and then click the "+ New" button.

-Follow the settings indicated in red and keep the rest of the settings by their default.
+Follow the settings indicated and keep the rest of the settings default.
 Click "Start Session" to start the training session.

 The session progress will be shown like the following below.